How to Sell My Used Car Privately in Ontario Guide

 Details on: Curbsiders

-Safety When Selling Your Car
+Safety When Selling Your Used Car

 Safety as per usual should come first and foremost.
 There are quite a few horror stories which occasionally happen to people selling their used car privately in Ontario.
 Carjacking and the likes are not unheard off.
 You should always keep in mind few basic safety steps when selling your car: